-92For more information see also BoR (14) 122, available at: http://berec.europa.eu/eng/document_register/subject_matter/berec/reports/4587-berec-report-casestudies-on-regulatory-decisions-regarding-vectoring-in-the-eu development is that demand for higher capacity connections has taken up in the last couple of years.
+&lt;sup>92For more information see also BoR (14) 122, available at: http://berec.europa.eu/eng/document\register/subject\matter/berec/reports/4587-berec-report-casestudies-on-regulatory-decisions-regarding-vectoring-in-the-eu loop (LLU), a slight decline in rented lines has been observed recently.
+One reason for this development is that demand for higher capacity connections has taken up in the last couple of years.
 Those alternative operators which provide only classical ADSL speeds over LLU have hence lost competitiveness.
-An upgrade to VDSL in turn usually94 requires operators to invest into infrastructure up until the street cabinet, renting only the sub-loop.
+An upgrade to VDSL in turn usually requires operators to invest into infrastructure up until the street cabinet, renting only the sub-loop.
 With the arrival of Vectoring, only one operator exclusively can feed in the VDSL-Vectoring signal (while ADSL transmission with LLU remains possible with Vectoring).
 Hence, alternative operators can either apply for Vectoring and invest into infrastructure up to the street cabinets or they need to migrate to other wholesale access product (most likely L2 bitstream) in order to provide competitive speeds.
 FTTB/H connections until date have been almost solely deployed by smaller alternative operators (2m homes passed).

-93 Unitymedia Kabel BW operates in Hessen, Nordrhein-Westfalen und Baden-Württemberg, Kabel Deutschland in the rest of the country.
+&lt;sup>93 Unitymedia Kabel BW operates in Hessen, Nordrhein-Westfalen und Baden-Württemberg, Kabel Deutschland in the rest of the country.